Anubhav-Singhal-05/EVM-Blockchain/ReadMe.md

 The system utilizes an asynchronous, multi-tiered architecture that relies on Hardware-Level Onion Routing to guarantee physical security and cryptographic anonymity.

 *   **Edge (IoT Hardware Interface):** An air-gapped ESP32 microcontroller and AS608 optical fingerprint scanner capture the voter's biometric signature and ballot choice.
-This payload is concatenated with a timestamp and encrypted locally into a monolithic 4-digit hexadecimal block cipher called `h1`.
+This payload is concatenated with a timestamp and encrypted locally into a monolithic 4-digit hexadecimal block cipher called `H1`.
-*   **Local Middleware (Polling Station Bridge):** Operating as an immediate receiver, the middleware appends Polling Station metadata (Voter ID, Name, Timestamp 2) without decrypting the ballot.
-This entire data structure is encrypted a second time to generate payload `h2`.
+*   **Local Middleware (Polling Station Bridge):** Operating as an immediate receiver, the middleware appends Polling Station metadata (Voter ID, Name, Timestamp_2) without decrypting the ballot.
+This entire data structure is encrypted a second time to generate payload `H2`.
 In the event of network failure, this middleware acts as an offline cryptographic vault, buffering encrypted votes until connectivity is restored.
-*   **Global Backend Server:** Acting as the sole holder of private decryption keys, this server strips the `h2` layer to verify polling station metadata, then decrypts the `h1` payload to extract and match raw biometric templates against the pre-enrolled Global Voter Database.
+*   **Global Backend Server:** Acting as the sole holder of private decryption keys, this server strips the `H2` layer to verify polling station metadata, then decrypts the `H1` payload to extract and match raw biometric templates against the pre-enrolled Global Voter Database.
 *   **Blockchain Ledger:** Upon a successful biometric match, the Global Server formats the validated vote into a transaction.
-The Ethereum/Hyperledger smart contract receives the payload, verifies the hashed Voter ID to reject duplicate attempts, and writes the vote to the immutable tally.
+The Ethereum smart contract receives the payload, verifies the hashed Voter ID to reject duplicate attempts, and writes the vote to the immutable tally.

 ---